SpikeInterface/spikeinterface/doc/whatisnew.rst

 Version 0.95.1
 ==============

-* WIDGETS: Fix creation of 2D axes when figure is passed
+* Widgets: Fix creation of 2D axes when figure is passed
+* Widgets: Add check for matplotlib backend when using ipywidgets

 Version 0.95.0
 ==============